Last updated on 16 August 2022 by William Blesch (Legal and data protection research writer at TermsFeed)

 Now you know more about the rules of these policies.
 So let's take a look at the practical benefits for your business of having one in place.

-There are a few benefits of having this type of policy in place for your online store.
 As long as it's legal, it can make sense under certain circumstances.

 At the same time, there are also a few downsides.
 Below, we'll go over both.